JulianGarcia08/Windows-Activate/Readme.txt

-Inova-Active is a program made in batch file which allows you to activate windows 10 in all its versions.
+Windows-Active is a program made in batch file which allows you to activate windows 10 in all its versions.
 Tip to run the program:
   Run the file as administrator for the script to work correctly.
 Versions Available: